helidon-io/helidon/.github/issue_template.md

 ----------

 ## Problem Description
-[//]: # "Describe the bug in detail highlighting current behavior vs expected behavior"
+[//]: # "Describe the bug in detail highlighting threadContext behavior vs expected behavior"
 [//]: # "State if the problem is easily reproducible or happens intermittently"
 [//]: # "Include stack traces or command outputs"